pamcuellas/mywebplace/README.md

-## This is my website project.
+## Personal website project.
+This was my first project using React.
+The goal was to create my personal web site learning React besides applying other technologies like Google Recaptcha, Nodejs, MongoDB, and consuming <a href="https://unsplash.com/">Unsplash</a> RESTful API, all at the same time.
+The experience was invaluable, providing a lot of essential knowledge to apply on future projects.

-The technologies used to build it are:
+### The technologies used to build it are:
 - React
 - Node.js
 - HTML5, CSS3, Vanilla Javascript, and Font Awesome